Bharat Heavy Electricals Limited: Operations

-BHEL is engaged in the design, engineering, manufacturing, construction, testing, commissioning and servicing of a wide range of products, systems and services for the core sectors of the economy, viz. power, transmission, industry, transportation, renewable energy, oil & gas, and defence.
+BHEL is engaged in the design, engineering, manufacturing, construction, testing, commissioning, and servicing of a wide range of products, systems, and services for the core sectors of the economy, viz., power, transmission, industry, transportation, renewable energy, oil & gas, and defence.

 It has a network of 16 manufacturing units, two repair units, four regional offices, eight service centres, eight overseas offices, 15 regional centres, seven joint ventures, and infrastructure allowing it to execute more than 150 projects at sites across India and abroad.
 The company has established the capability to deliver 20,000 MW p.a. of power equipment to address the growing demand for power generation equipment.

 BHEL has retained its market leadership position during 2015–16 with 74% market share in the Power Sector.
-An improved focus on project execution enabled BHEL record its highest ever commissioning/synchronization of 15059 MW of power plants in domestic and international markets in 2015–16, marking a 59% increase over 2014–15.
-With the all-time high commissioning of 15000 MW in a single year FY2015-16, BHEL has exceeded 170 GW installed base of power generating equipments.
+An improved focus on project execution enabled BHEL to record its highest-ever commissioning/synchronization of 15059 MW of power plants in domestic and international markets in 2015–16, marking a 59% increase over 2014–15.
+With the all-time high commissioning of 15000 MW in a single year, FY2015-16, BHEL has exceeded 170 GW installed base of power-generating equipment.